Assisted lane and queue operations

 Checkpoints, ports, and high-throughput transport hubs run on tightly coordinated physical operations.
 Lanes, gates, kiosks, sensors, HVAC, power, network systems, staff availability, queue behavior, and facility constraints all affect throughput.
 When these signals are reviewed in separate systems, teams can see that a problem happened but still struggle to understand why and what to do next.

 DataMesh organizes these signals in a digital twin so operations, facility, maintenance, and command teams can review the same zone, asset, queue, incident, and work history.
-The goal is decision support, not automatic control or identity decision-making.
+The workflow supports operational review while command, safety, and identity decisions remain in the customer's governance process.

 Data Fusion Services connects operational and facility systems.
 FactVerse places lane, queue, equipment, and facility context in a spatial view.
 FactVerse AI Agent helps identify patterns, forecast demand, and compare scenarios.
 Inspector turns confirmed equipment or facility issues into inspections, work orders, corrective actions, and verification records.